Teo7297/StealthInventorySystem/README.md

 ## Overview
 A Unity-based inventory system created as part of a technical assessment for Stealth.
 This project implements a functional inventory system according to the requirements specified in the [Test_Programmatori.pdf](./Test_Programmatori.pdf) document.
+A windows pre-build release demo is available in the releases page.

 ## Description
 This inventory system allows players to: